Stock markets gain as investors assess coronavirus damage

 The FTSE 100 index rose 2 per cent, with cigarette maker Imperial Brands surging 12.3 per cent as it secured a new credit line and said it was not seeing any major hit to business from the coronavirus pandemic.

-Luxury carmaker Aston Martin fell 12.3 per cent after saying it is furloughing some employees as it handles the fallout from the outbreak.
+Luxury carmaker Aston Martin fell 12.3 per cent after saying it was furloughing some employees as it handles the fallout from the outbreak.

 Technology company Smiths Group rose about 10 per cent after saying it was looking at cutting costs and that it should be eligible to access funding from the Bank of England’s Covid Corporate Finance Facility.